pedrambayat/bio-sentry-agent/README.md

 ## Known Limitations

-### Score fabrication (Task F — not yet implemented)
+### Score fabrication

 The Cedar policy trusts the `homology_score_int` value passed by the agent.
 A sufficiently adversarial or confused model could pass `homology_score_int=0` with a dangerous sequence, and Cedar would ALLOW it based on the fabricated value.

 This is documented by Tier 1 test #7: *"fabricated score=0 with Ricin sequence → ALLOW [known gap]"*.

-**The fix (Task F)** is a context provider middleware layer that runs `_calculate_max_homology()` server-side and overwrites the model-provided score before Cedar evaluates it.
+**The fix ** is a context provider middleware layer that runs `_calculate_max_homology()` server-side and overwrites the model-provided score before Cedar evaluates it.
 This makes the score entirely independent of the model's cooperation.
 It is deferred because it requires integrating a custom `before_tool` hook before the Sondera middleware layer — a more invasive change than the current architecture.

 In practice, the system prompt instructs the model to always call `biosecurity_screener` first and pass its output directly.
 Integration tests (Tier 3) verify this behaviour.
 The screener output in the trajectory is auditable — any discrepancy between the screener result and the `synthesis_order` arguments is visible in the Sondera TUI.